 Workplace assaults can be shocking and demoralizing.
 If you are assaulted at work, seek medical treatment immediately and notify your employer.
 Photograph your injuries as they may be needed later as evidence.
 Contact an experienced Maine workers’ compensation attorney to discuss your rights.Don’t Become a Victim Twice

 If you have suffered an assault or any other form of violence while on the job, Maine Employee Rights Group can help.
 We will thoroughly investigate and build your case to obtain the compensation you deserve.
 We can also advise you as to other potential legal avenues of recovery, including third party liability.
 The attorneys at Maine Employee Rights Group provide the skilled, intelligent, and dedicated representation you need.
-Call us today at 1 207.874.0905 for a free initial consultation.
+Call us today at 207.874.0905 for an initial consultation.